CASFRI/CASFRI/docs/specifications/README.md

 Notes:

 - LAYER is a CASFRI specific attribute that we compute based on the presence or absence of values for different layers.
 - One exception is the BC08 inventory where we do not have access to the complete dataset.
 Only the rank 1 data is available which could represent any canopy layer from the full source inventory.
-We therefore copy the layer info from the source data in this case so as not to mis-represent the source data by assigning layer 1 to a lower canopy layer.
+We therefore copy the layer info from the source data in this case so as not to mis-represent the source data by assigning layer 1 to a layer that is not actually the top layer.

 <a name=LAYER_RANK></a>
 ### LAYER_RANK